Here’s a family- favorite dinner recipe: Honey Barbecue Sausage Meatloaf

 - 2 large eggs, beaten

-- Prepare the sauce: Combine all ingredients in a small saucepan, whisk together over low heat.
+- Combine all ingredients in a small saucepan, whisk together over low heat.
 Simmer for 5 minutes, then set aside to cool.

-- Assemble the meatloaf: Place the ground beef in a large bowl.
+- Place the ground beef in a large bowl.
 Tear the sausage into chunks and add it to the bowl.
 Add 2 tablespoons of the sauce.
 Set aside.

 Here are a few more meatloaf recipes you might enjoy: